HIV/AIDS

 -

-Knowledge-focused CompletedThis study reviewed health records of 2,039 people from racial/ethnic minority groups who have HIV to see if seeing a heart specialist helps prevent heart disease.
-Researchers tracked who visited a cardiologist and compared heart outcomes over up to 5 years.
-The goal is to learn …
+Knowledge-focused CompletedThis study looked at health records of over 2,000 people with HIV from racial and ethnic minority groups to see if seeing a heart specialist (cardiologist) helps prevent heart disease.
+Researchers tracked who visited a cardiologist and for how long, up to 5 years.
+The goal is to …

 Matched conditions: HIV/AIDS